Emacs: Avoid Lambda in Hook

 However, it is better done like this:

-You can lookup a hook's value by Alt+x
+Also, you can lookup a hook's value by Alt+x

 describe-variable.
 If you used lambda, it's harder to read.